 The County's school district became one of the few districts to adopt impact fees.
-By 1995, its sustained focus on academics had made the district one of the best in Florida.
+By 1995, its sustained focus on academics made the district one of the best in Florida.
 In a Newsweek national ranking, all of Seminole County's high schools ranked in the top 3% nationwide.
-Good schools are now a major factor in corporate relocation, crossing over into economic development.
+Good schools are now a major factor in corporate relocation, contributing to economic development.

-The County's expressway and interstate highway system, and the new Central Florida Commuter Rail System will efficiently connect Seminole County with the larger region.
+The County's expressway and interstate highway system and the new Central Florida Commuter Rail System will efficiently connect Seminole County with the larger region.
 These connections generated continued growth into the center of the County.
-However the County's eastern Rural Area will remain out of the County's urban services boundary as part of the County's rural conservation efforts and remain largely low density/rural into the future.
+However, the County's eastern Rural Area will remain out of the County's urban services boundary as part of the County's rural conservation efforts and remain largely low density/rural into the future.

-Collectively, the combination of location and wise community self-investment have now made Seminole County the corporate and residential regional location of choice in Central Florida.
+Collectively, the combination of location and wise community self-investment have now made Seminole County a corporate and residential regional location of choice in Central Florida.
 Over the long-run, rising property values and a relatively strong residential development market are still expected in Seminole County despite the statewide slowdown in housing activity in 2006-2008.

 This element documents these changes, assesses the impacts these changes have on the County's housing market, and recommends actions the County will need to take to support the long-term appreciation of the County's housing stock.
-In addition, this element addresses the need for obtainable housing opportunities and choices in support of the principles of the Central Florida Regional Growth Vision ("How Shall We Grow?").
+In addition, this element addresses the need for obtainable housing opportunities and a variety of choices in support of the principles of the Envision Seminole 2045 Plan.